MSP Contract Terms to Negotiate

 Negotiate ownership clearly: "Customer owns all work product, configurations, documentation, and scripts created for the customer's environment.
 MSP retains the right to use its methodologies and tools, but work product specific to this customer belongs to the customer and the customer has the right to use it even after this contract ends."

-If the MSP creates custom scripts or tools for you, you should own them or have the right to use them.
+If the MSP creates custom scripts or tools for you, you own them or have the right to use them.
 This prevents lock-in through intellectual property.
 It prevents the vendor from holding your own configurations hostage if you want to leave.

-A good MSP will expect you to negotiate contract terms.
+A good MSP expects you to negotiate contract terms.
 They know that reasonable customers want specific SLAs, clear data ownership, proportional termination fees, and fair liability terms.
 They'll negotiate these points professionally.
-The MSP that refuses to negotiate or gets defensive about requests for clarity is showing you that they're not interested in partnership—they're interested in control.
+The MSP that refuses to negotiate or gets defensive about requests for clarity is showing you they're not interested in partnership.
+They're interested in control.
 That's valuable information and a warning sign.
+The best contracts protect both parties fairly, and a vendor willing to negotiate fair terms is one that's confident in their service and committed to the relationship working.